em3ndez/tiny-web-server/README.md

 ### Securing HTTP Channels

 Currently, Tiny supports HTTP, which is suitable for development and testing environments.
 However, for production environments, it's crucial to secure HTTP channels using HTTPS.

-This can be achieved by fronting Tiny with a reverse proxy like Nginx or Apache, which can handle SSL/TLS termination.
-There are also reverse-reverse proxies (tunnels) that with code I have not done yet, could work.
+One choice is to front Tiny with a reverse proxy like Nginx or Apache, which can handle SSL/TLS termination.
+There are also reverse-reverse proxies (tunnels) that would achieve what you want but would require coding work.

+Another choice is to override the creation of the actual server pieces tp create a java `SSLContext` like in https://github.com/paul-hammant/tiny/wiki/HTTPS-and-WSS

 ### Securing WebSocket Channels

-Same notes as above - the current implementation is `ws://` not `wss://`
+Same notes as above - the current implementation is `ws://` not `wss://`.
+The same code example https://github.com/paul-hammant/tiny/wiki/HTTPS-and-WSS sets up WSS capability though.

 # Building and contributing to Tiny